 The late Air Marshall Josiah Tungamirai was a Zimbabwean military leader and politician who rose to fame in the Zimbabwe African National Union party during the Second Chimurenga war.
 He served as the Air Marshal of the Airforce of Zimbabwe and was buried at the National Heroes Acre in Harare.
 He passed away on 25 August 2005.

-He did his primary education at Mutero Mission in Gutu between 1957 and 1964, and proceeded to Chikwingwizha Seminary for his Ordinary Level education.
+He did his primary education at Mutero Mission in Gutu, Masvingo Province between 1957 and 1964, and proceeded to Chikwingwizha Seminary for his Ordinary Level education.
 He spent two years at the Harare (Salisbury) Polytechnic before completing his Advanced Level studies in Physics and Mathematics in 1970.
 Although he had distinguished himself as a brilliant student, Thomas Mberikwazvo’s education was interrupted by the need to join the liberation struggle.
 Later, Tungamirai graduated with a Bachelor of Arts Degree in History and a Master of Arts in War Studies from the University of Zimbabwe after independence.

 Early Political Life and Military Training

 Tungamirai's political activism began in 1969 when he joined the liberation struggle.
 He left Zimbabwe for Tanzania via Botswana and Zambia.
 In Tanzania, he received basic military training at Ituli-Chitunya in Mbeya Region and went on to get advanced training in guerrilla strategy and tactics as well as revolutionary warfare at Mugagao-Iringa Region.